-Beginning January 1, 2017, the interest rate is 7% per annum, compounded monthly.
+Beginning January 1, 2021, the interest rate is 5% per annum, compounded monthly.
 The penalty for failure to pay the withholding tax on time is 1% per month up to a maximum of 25%.
 The penalty for failure to file the return on time is 10% of the tax liability or \$25, whichever is greater.
-If the return is filed more than 60 days after demand, the penalty is the greater of \$25 or 25% of the tax due.
+If the return is filed more than 60 days after receipt of a formal demand that the return be filed, the penalty is the greater of \$25 or 25% of the tax due.